 - 2. Distribute copies of the speech to students.
 A copy of the full transcript is provided at the end of the lesson plan.
 Have students read the speech and answer the questions on the student worksheet A More Perfect Union: Reading Guide as they read.
 (You may want to consider assigning this for homework if there is not enough time for students to read the speech in class.
 A link to a video of the speech is also provided under Further Resources.) - 3.
 Using the questions found on A More Perfect Union: Reading Guide, lead a discussion with students. - 4.
-Conclude the post-lesson by having students write letters to President Obama in response to his call for action.
-Throughout his speech, Obama encourages Americans to improve race relations not by dwelling on inflammatory, divisive issues but instead by focusing on the critical issues facing all Americans regardless of race.
-From the wars in Iraq and Afghanistan to the lack of affordable health care, Obama stresses the importance of solving these problems and issues a call for action:
+Conclude the post-lesson by having students write essays in response to the following excerpt from the speech: